Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: Perturbative and Exact Free Particle Dispersion and Continuum Behaviors

 where $\Lambda_{u}$ and $\Lambda_{l}$ are the limits of integration.
 After the integration we find

-From the expression of the multimode coupling constant $g(\Lambda_u,\Lambda_l)$ it is clear that the perturbative correction is not divergent in the ultraviolet (UV) since the limit $\Lambda_u \rightarrow \infty$ can be taken safely and the term $1/\Lambda_u$ goes to zero.
-This can be understood from Fig.~\ref{perturbative_coupling} where we plot the perturbative coupling $g(\Lambda_u,\Lambda_l)$ normalized by the prefactor $e^2/2m\pi \epsilon_0 A$ and for a fixed lower cutoff $\Lambda_l$.
-The coupling constant increases rapidly and asymptotically reaches a fixed value which is $\frac{e^2}{2m\pi \epsilon_0A} \frac{1}{\Lambda_{l}}$ which means that the perturbative multimode coupling converges with the UV cutoff $\Lambda_u$.
+From the expression of the multi-mode coupling constant $g(\Lambda_u,\Lambda_l)$ it is clear that the perturbative correction is not divergent in the ultraviolet (UV) since the limit $\Lambda_u \rightarrow \infty$ can be taken safely and the term $1/\Lambda_u$ goes to zero.
+This can be understood from Fig.~\ref{perturbative_coupling} where we plot the perturbative coupling $g(\Lambda_u,\Lambda_l)$ normalized by the prefactor $e^2/2m\pi c^2 \epsilon_0 A$ and for a fixed lower cutoff $\Lambda_l$.
+The coupling constant increases rapidly and asymptotically reaches a fixed value which is $\tfrac{e^2}{2m c^2 \pi \epsilon_0A} \frac{1}{\Lambda_{l}}$ which means that the perturbative multi-mode coupling converges with the UV cutoff $\Lambda_u$.
 However, the perturbative coupling diverges if the lower cutoff is taken to zero,

-This implies that the perturbative coupling is divergent in the infrared (IR) part of the electromagnetic spectrum.
-As a consequence the perturbative correction to the free particle dispersion $\Delta E$ becomes arbitrarily negative and thus the perturbative computation leads to an instability as the particle dispersion from positive turns negative.
-Thus, perturbation theory violates the boundedness of the Pauli-Fierz Hamiltonian from below and the perturbative free particle spectrum no longer has a minimum.
+This implies that the perturbative coupling is divergent in the infrared part of the electromagnetic spectrum as we have also seen in the main part of this work.
+As a consequence the perturbative correction to the free particle dispersion $\Delta E$ becomes arbitrarily negative and thus the perturbative computation leads to an instability as the particle dispersion turns from positive to negative.
+Thus, perturbation theory violates the boundedness of the Pauli-Fierz Hamiltonian from below and the perturbative free-particle spectrum no longer has a minimum.
+We note that up to the factor $\pi^2/6$ we obtain the same result as the discretized form of Eq.~\eqref{eq:discretizedperturabtion}.
+This difference is merely due to the fact that we first perform the infinite sum before performing the limit of $L \rightarrow \infty$ for the integration.
+For notational simplicity we keep the explicitly discretized form in the main text.